 The Brooklyn Bedding Spartan features comfort and transitional layers made of gel-infused polyfoam and gel memory foam, rather than latex.
 These materials allows the Spartan to absorb more motion transfer than the Bloom’s latex layer, and conform more closely to the sleeper’s body.
 The Bloom is more responsive by comparison, but the latex is also less susceptible to sagging over time.

-Both mattresses are available in the same three firmness settings.
-Each one also provides very good temperature neutrality.
+The Spartan is available in the three firmness settings.
+Both mattresses provide very good temperature neutrality.
 The Spartan includes a performance-fabric cover infused with phase-change material that absorbs body heat until the surface reaches an optimal temperature,

 allowing sleepers to remain cool throughout the night.
 The Bloom and Spartan offer strong edge support and better-than-average motion isolation, as well.